MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_AboutPreventingInvalidClicks.md

 If you believe you have been charged for invalid clicks or are concerned about suspicious click activity, please [contact support](https://go.microsoft.com/fwlink?LinkId=398371).

 > [!NOTE]
+> Microsoft Advertising continues to improve and extend methods of identifying invalid clicks, including:
 > - Analyzing search patterns to improve the identification of invalid clicks.
 - Recognizing different types of click activity and helping distinguish among malicious, accidental, and valid clicks.
 - Using campaign performance data to assist in identifying invalid click activity.